 On the nine floors of the modern Mercedes-Benz Museum, you can see some of the oldest cars in the world.
 You can learn more about the history of the company and the development of top cars.

-Within the “Collections” and “Legends room” tours you can see 160 vehicles.
-The ticket for this museum costs 10 euros, and the working hours are from Tuesday to Sunday from 9 am to 6 pm.
+Within the “Collections” and “Legends Room” tours, you can see 160 vehicles.
+The ticket for this museum costs 16 euros, and the museum is open from Tuesday to Sunday, 9 am to 6 pm.

 Did you know that more steel was used to build the Porsche Museum than the Eiffel Tower in Paris?
 The huge car collection contains 100 models, among which are the famous models 911 and 917.
 The famous sports car manufacturer also has a special program adapted to kids who are visiting the museum.